FeelsDEX/feels/docs_intro/004_justification.md

 The protocol cannot rely on external price oracles because tokens launched on the platform have no external markets initially.
 Oracle dependencies create attack vectors and compromise decentralization, which requires autonomous price discovery.
 Without external references, the system must discover prices organically from trading activity, maintain coherent relationships between spot, lending, and leverage prices, and resist manipulation while remaining responsive to genuine market forces.

-### 3. Protocol-Owned Market Making
+### 3. Pool-Owned Market Making

-One of the primary advantages of the protocol is that it implements a value accrual mechanism where fees accumulate to protocol-owned liquidity positions.
+One of the primary advantages of the protocol is that it implements a value accrual mechanism where fees accumulate to pool-owned liquidity positions.
 This liquidity provides a rising price floor over time, effectively converting short-term volatility into long-term value.
 This requires precise tracking of fee distribution, automated liquidity management, and mathematical guarantees against value leakage.

 ### 4. Borrowing Against Protocol Liquidity

-Token holders must be able to borrow against their positions using protocol-owned liquidity as collateral.
+Token holders must be able to borrow against their positions using pool-owned liquidity as collateral.
 This allows them to maintain long-term token exposure while accessing working capital, with predictable borrowing costs based on utilization.
 The challenge is integrating lending with automated market making while maintaining solvency guarantees, fair interest rate discovery, and protection against bad debt.

 ### 5. Leverage as a Value Creation Engine